jinzhao3611/cdec-with-decontextualization/README.md

 - `resources/`: Additional resources needed for the system.
 - `cdec_modeling/`: Core modeling code for the CDEC system.
 - `data_path/`: Path configurations for data access.

-## Getting Started

-1. Ensure all dependencies are installed
-2. Configure the paths in `config/` directory
-3. Run preprocessing scripts to prepare the data
-4. Use the decontextualization scripts to process the data
-5. Analyze results using the analysis scripts